 That doesn't mean that you shrink from speaking your truth.
 And I am not suggesting that you need to "forgive" past abuse or ever allow yourself to

 be subjected to abuse again.

-Simply, we are all in this together and tolerance takes us one step closer to the world we want to live in.
-Just as with children, your empathy invites
+Simply, we are all in this together.
+Tolerance takes us one step closer to the world we want to live in.
+Just as with children, your compassion invites

 others to be their best selves.